Tax Haven Meaning

 - It plays an extremely prominent role in the financial system of the world.
 Introduced to support and develop the broken economy of countries after World War II, now have become a very important tool for big corporations and rich individuals worldwide to evade taxes.

-- Tax haven constitutes the single largest drain on economies of the countries globally.
+- It constitutes the single largest drain on economies of the countries globally.

-- A report by Citizen for Tax Justice during 2016 says that more than 370 companies out of Fortune 500 operate subsidiaries in various tax haven countries.
+- A report by Citizen for Tax Justice during 2016 says that more than 370 companies out of Fortune 500 operate subsidiaries in such countries.

 How Tax Haven Works?